 But as it turns out, mine can’t.
 I’m lazy like that.

 So I opted to travel by rail.
-Again, thanks to the size of the country, traveling by train in the Netherlands is relatively cheap when compared to other, larger countries like France or Germany, and also, incredibly easy and hassle-free.
+Again, thanks to the size of the country, traveling by train in the Netherlands is relatively cheap even with a Eurail pass when compared to other, larger countries like France or Germany, and also, incredibly easy and hassle-free.
 Most trains are of the fast Inter-City type, don’t require reservations and have FREE WIFI.
 I’m not sure what more a traveler can ask for.

 Delft: 1 train ride – 15 minutes